-SEA theme Commentary, Site G: Westergate Lodge, Westergate Street (HELAA ref: Site WE10) Land, Soil and Water Resources A recent agricultural land classification assessment has not been undertaken on the site.
-However, the regional agricultural land classification map for South East England (published by Natural England) indicates that most of the site is underlain by Grade 1 (excellent) agricultural land, with a small area of land in the south western corner classified as Grade 2 (very good) agricultural land.
-In this respect, the whole of the site is likely to contain BMV agricultural land.
-Regarding the water environment, the site is within the Aldingbourne Rife Surface Water NVZ and is adjacent to a chalk stream (western site boundary).
-However, the site is not within a SPZ.
-The site could potentially overlap with the Sharp Sand and Gravel MSA.
-However, it is difficult to be certain due to the scale of the map presented within Appendix E of the Joint Minerals Local Plan for West Sussex.
-Population and Community Allocation of the site will contribute positively towards meeting local housing needs.
+SEA theme EA theme Commentary, Site G: Westergate Lodge, Westergate Street (HELAA ref: Sit WE10) Land, Soil and Water Resources Population and Community Allocation of the site will contribute positively towards meeting local housing needs.
 Services and facilities located within 500m to the site boundary (along Westergate Street) include the Community Sports Centre, a local supermarket, and Westergate Methodist Church.
 Westergate village centre has the broadest range of services, facilities and amenities in the parish.
 Health and Wellbeing The nearest medical centre is in the neighbouring settlement of Eastergate, approximately 1km to the east of the site.
 The Aldingbourne Community Sports Centre, play park, and tennis club are located directly to the south of the site.
 Transportation Access into the northern section of the site is possible via a lane which extends westwards from Westergate Street.
 The lane is a single track and relatively narrow and is less suited for frequent use from vehicles.
-The site is located at relative proximity to services and facilities in Westergate village centre which will limit the need for residents to travel for some day-to- day services and facilities. Кеу Likely adverse effect (without mitigation measures) Likely positive effect Neutral/no effect Uncertain effect
+The site is located at relative proximity to services and facilities in Westergate village centre which will limit the need for residents to travel for some day-to-day services and facilities.
+Key Likely adverse effect (without mitigation measures) Likely positive effect Neutral/no effect Uncertain effect